 Local authorities should avoid issuing licenses for events that could lead to larger gatherings forming and provide advice to businesses on how to manage events of this type.
 If appropriate, the government has powers to close venues hosting large gatherings or prohibit certain events (or types of event) from taking place.

-The recommendations in the rest of this document are ones you must consider as you go through this process.
+You should consider the recommendations in the rest of this document as you go through this process.
 You could also consider any advice that has been produced specifically for your sector, for example by trade associations or trades unions.

 1.2 Sharing the results of your risk assessment

 You should share the results of your risk assessment with your workforce.